 The thickness of fiber is not always an indication of strength, and it comes down to the tensile quality of the fibers.

-Microfiber has a particularly thin fiber that is also incredibly strong.
-Because of this strength, microfiber is recommended as upholstery for pet and child-friendly homes.
+Microfiber is a particularly thin but incredibly strong fiber.
+Because of this strength, it is recommended as upholstery for pet—and child-friendly homes.

 Chenille fabric is also made from the same polyester fibers as microfiber, making it a strong upholstery choice.